 There are no onions in Gricia, no garlic and, obviously, no tomatoes.
 Gricia is just guanciale, pepper and pasta.
 Yes, it’s topped with grated Pecorino Romano, but the cheese, unlike in Cacio e Pepe, is a last minute finish to the dish as opposed to a key ingredient.

-→ Learn how to cook Spaghetti alla Gricia at home.
+→ Learn how to cook Pasta alla Gricia at home.